-It can be frustrating trying to come to grips with what has actually happened - the stroke itself is invisible, and it affects you in hundreds of hidden ways.
+It can be frustrating trying to come to grips with what has actually happened - the stroke itself is invisible, there is no warning, no pain, and stroke works in hundreds of hidden ways.

 Rehabilitation can be frustratingly slow.
 Effort often seems not to equate with progress.
 Caregivers must adapt to the deliberate, unhurried pace that living with a stroke demands, even when they have a dozen jobs to get on with.